Suman373/TaskManager/README.md

 ### Author : [Suman373](https://github.com/Suman373")

-### About : A react project of mine for understanding react useState and useEffect hooks, react-router-dom and the basic CRUD operations.
-The database is saved in a mock backend json server.
-All http requests are made from the app itself.
+### About : A react CRUD project which is generic but covers all the fundamentals of making request to backend ( here mock json server) and using all hooks and managing states using global context api.

 ### Technologies used